shahid-io/stunning-computing-machine/README.md

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

+If you find this project helpful, consider supporting us by starring the repository or contributing to its development.

 ## Stay in touch

 - Author - [Kamil Myśliwiec](https://twitter.com/kammysliwiec)